 Additionally, large brands like Unilever and small businesses in Hackettstown, N.J., will be visiting Centenary to work with students.

 “It’s not just a classroom, an office or a lab,” Naasz says.
 “It’s all three together.”

 She adds that students are well versed in social media for personal use, but when it comes to using it strategically, they need some guidance.

-Centenary College offers a social media concentration available to business majors, and a social media minor for all other majors.
+Centenary University offers a social media concentration available to business majors, and a social media minor for all other majors.
 It’s far from alone: Schools including Georgetown University, the University of Louisville and Newberry College in South Carolina have social media-based programs as well.Newberry made new in fall 2013 by launching a major in social media.